ember-decorators/argument/README.md

 * `symbol`
 * `null`
 * `undefined`
+* `NaN`

 Each of the above maps directly to their respective Javascript primitive types.
 In addition, there are several special primitives:

 * `any`: Any type of value
 * `action`: Union type of `string` and `function`.
 Use this to declare actions that the component sends
-* `class`: Any function that is specifically a class constructor
+* `class`: Any function that extends from Ember Object (we want to allow this to work with ES Classes in the future, stay tuned!)

+You can also pass `null` and `undefined` directly as types for convenience

 Type helpers include: